Kingsland Manor

 The Kingsland Manor is a Dutch Colonial home with Federal-style elements located at 3 Kingsland Street in Nutley, Essex County, New Jersey, United States.
-The house was added to the New Jersey Register of Historic Places on January 9, 1978, and the National Register of Historic Places on March 24, 1978.
+The house was added to the National Register of Historic Places on March 24, 1978, for its significance in architecture, exploration/settlement, industry, and social history.

 History of the Kingsland Manor

 The Kingsland Manor was built in about 1768 by John Walls, who owned a nearby lumber mill, for his son James.
 The house was intended as a farmhouse for James and his wife Mary.

 In 1787, Joseph Kingsland, a contractor living in New York City, was awarded a contract to install wooden curbing in the city.
 Joseph was the grandson of Isaac Kingsland, who had emigrated from Barbados to New Barbadoes (a portion of northeastern New Jersey) in 1668–1669.
 Joseph was raised in Isaac's home in what is currently Lyndhurst, across the Passaic River from where the lumber mill was located.
 To fulfill the contract, Joseph needed an ample supply of hardwood and a mill to cut it.
 He purchased the Walls farmhouse and the lumber mill in 1790 and spent the next six years working on the house, raising the ceilings and plastering the walls, to make the home suitable for his wife and children.

 Joseph's oldest son, Joseph II, partnered with his brother-in-law, Peter Morris, in a paper-making business that used sawdust waste from the lumber mill.
 They also branched out into other businesses that included grinding wheat and corn in a gristmill and selling ice.
 Joseph II inherited the Kingsland Manor and associated properties when his father died in 1821.
 Joseph II's son, Joseph III, continued the family businesses until his death in 1899.
 Joseph III's sisters sold the property in 1909.
 The Kingsland family's direct involvement with the Kingsland Manor spanned three generations and three centuries.
 That period included a partnership with George La Monte to manufacture safety paper for use by banks, investment firms, and the federal government.